-Applicants should consider this when using the spray drift mitigation measures as indicated in Table 2 in their assessment and when proposing mitigation on the label (WG).
-For completeness (and for biological production systems) also the old standard situation is included.
+See Table 2 for a description of the spray drift deposition values for fruit culture.
+For completeness (and for the use of default values for non-professional users) also the old standard situation is included.
 A distinction is made between spray drift values in the dormant stage and in the full-leaf stage.
 This distinction is now fixed to the date of May 1st.
 In future, the spray drift curves will be based on BBCH codes (see section on developments in main text).

-The spray drift values for the full-leaf stage are based on the WUR-PRI spray drift database up to 2005 2.
+The spray drift values for the full-leaf stage are based on the WPR spray drift database up to 2005 1.
 For the dormant stage, values from 1998 are retained (these values were not based on experiments but extrapolated based on an estimated factor with regard to the spray drift data set in full-leaf).
 The limited data set of experimental values in the dormant stages up to 2005 are lower than the 1998 extrapolated values.
 However, newer (still unpublished) spray drift measurements have extended the data set of 2005 and the new data set shows higher values than the 2005 data alone.
 Therefore the 1998 data are retained for the dormant stage.
 These values are valid for fungicide and insecticide treatments.
 See Table 2.